-Rok Locksley: I've got something real quick, and then I'll be fast, Azura!
-OK, so Peace Corps, like the first groups were Kennedy's kids, right?
+Rok Locksley: OK Peace Corps, the first groups were Kennedy's kids, right?
 Shriver's kids.
 And if Kennedy was building Camelot, then Peace Corps is his Excalibur.
 It was the best thing that was created, and it was on the edge of social justice and change.
 Now, we know like it's sort of steeped in neocolonialism, white savior complex, those sort of things.
 But you know, most people didn't have those terminologies back then.
 But if Peace Corps wants to remain this cutting edge social justice thing, it cannot remain reactive, as it has been.
 It can't just wait for and prepare for the worst case scenario and be quiet.
 And during our evacuation, that's all the EPCVs have experienced, is quietness.
 Our main source of our cutting edge Excalibur has been Facebook.
 I mean, we need the agency; we want to support you.
 This thing has hurt us.
 We gave our lives to this organization, and our hearts are in it.
 And we believe in social justice and change.
 So I just want to see Peace Corps return to its roots of being this cutting edge of social justice and change.
 And I think embracing that would lead to a revolutionary new wave of applicants whose hearts are full, who are young and active and ready to serve — and really, really get to the core of the agency, which is world peace and friendship.

 If Kennedy was building Camelot, then Peace Corps is his Excalibur.
 It was the best thing that was created, and it was on the edge of social justice and change.

-Glenn Blumhorst: Thank you, Azura.
-And Juana, I'm going to ask if you have any last words of wisdom or wisdom for us.
+Glenn Blumhorst: Juana, I'm going to ask if you have any last words of wisdom or wisdom for us.

 Juana Bordas: I just want to say is that we are the association.
 We are the Peace Corps.
 You know, I served on the board of NPCA for six years, I developed the leadership program for the association.
 We want to continue engaging; it's not somebody doing it for us.
 It's each one of us making that long-term commitment.
 I want to say it for everybody who's been out in the demonstrations, who's been out there trying to make this change: Keep it up.
 Because as an elder, I did that in the ’60s.
 You know, I did that for women, for the Vietnam War, for civil rights, and then there weren't that many people marching.